manojnjaya1/SkillStreet_backend/README.md

    USER AUTH API's

 1) REGISTER USER
    POST    "/api/user/register"
-   request format : {"username":"your user name","email":"your emal","password":"your password"}
+   **request format** : {"username":"your user name","email":"your emal","password":"your password"}
-   response format: If any error in the request returns Http status code 400 with the error message.
+   **response format**: If any error in the request returns Http status code 400 with the error message.
                     If Success returns Http status code 201 and the created User.

 2) LOGIN USER
    POST    "/api/user/login"
-   request format : {"email":"your emal","password":"your password"}
+   **request format** : {"email":"your emal","password":"your password"}
-   response format: If any error in the request returns Http status code 400 with the error message.
+   **response format**: If any error in the request returns Http status code 400 with the error message.
                     If Success returns Http status code 200 and the jwt token and the expiry time.